arielBWong/P1_investnorm/README.md

 ## Overview
-This is the source code for paper
-**Investigating normalization bounds for hypervolume-based infill criterion for expensive multiobjective optimization** appearing in Proceedings EMO2021
+This is the original source code for paper **Investigating normalization bounds for hypervolume-based infill criterion for expensive multiobjective optimization** appearing in Proceedings EMO2021 with irrelevant codes

 Disclaimer:
 This code is provided for research use only.
 The authors do not have